Hui50138/ZhangMeiling-Lab/_pages/about.md

 Her research focuses on quantitative omics detection technologies for RNA chemical modifications and the function of modification enzymes.
 To date, she has published multiple papers as first/co-first author in prestigious journals including Nature Chemical Biology, Nature Immunology, Nature Reviews, Molecular Cell, Cell Research, and Accounts of Chemical Research.

+## Our research areas
+1. Development of quantitative sequencing technologies for various novel mRNA chemical modifications.

+2. Elucidation of the molecular mechanisms of RNA modifications (such as m6Am, Ψ) in physiological states and disease progression.

+3. Investigation of biological regulatory functions of non-coding RNAs (such as tRNA).